Lymantria dispar multicapsid nuclear polyhedrosis virus: Virus name

 Currently, as by taxonomy, the viral species is known as Lymantria dispar multiple nucleopolyhedrovirus.

 Transmission and effects

 It is transmitted orally, when the larvae ingest material contaminated with the virus.
 The pathogen invades through the gut wall.
 It reproduces in the internal tissues, causing disintegration of internal organs and death, within 10–14 days.
 The host ruptures, distributing viral occlusion bodies into the environment to infect other individuals.

 Effect on population

-The virus is called an "epizootic", causing low mortality in low density populations and high mortality in high density populations.
 When it is used as a pesticide to control outbreaks, it is referred to as "Gypchek".

 Behavior changes

 Unaffected larvae feed at night and hide during the day.
 The virus instead drives the larva to the canopy of the tree and die.
 The exact mechanism for how the virus induces the larva to climb to a high vantage point before dying has been linked to a gene in the virus that causes infected cells to produce an enzyme which inactivates the hormone that triggers molting behavior.
 The molting hormone causes the caterpillar to stop eating, particularly in preparation for molting, and the inactivation of this behavior moderating hormone causes the caterpillar to continue to climb to the canopy where it would feed before the virus destroys the caterpillar's internal organs.
 The larva liquefies and releases millions of virus particles to spread and infect other moth larvae.
 Even if it does not reach the top of the tree, the infected larva will migrate to the exposed parts of the plant.
 Infected larvae are also paler due to the body being filled with viral occlusions.
 Predators like birds are a source for the spread of the virus.
 The infected larvae are consumed and the virus is viable after its passage as feces, facilitating its spread.